Getty Images

 Emerging technology, such as AI and software-based storage management systems, have simplified how IT manages its infrastructure.
 Explore the many components of modern management.

-Storage infrastructure typically includes all storage devices, storage servers and network elements that intersect with the rest of the overall IT technology infrastructure.
-It's critical for administrators to keep storage infrastructure under control using proactive management techniques.
+Storage infrastructure typically covers all storage devices, servers and network elements that intersect with the rest of the overall IT infrastructure and its associated technology.
+Administrators must keep storage infrastructure under control using proactive management techniques.

-The storage infrastructure also includes the physical space, physical security, power and HVAC systems used by the storage equipment.
-Storage infrastructure management ensures the safe, secure and uninterrupted operation of all of these assets.
+The storage infrastructure includes the physical space, physical security, power and HVAC systems the storage equipment uses.
+Storage infrastructure management ensures the safe, secure and uninterrupted operation of storage services, workload processing and related assets.

 Data storage physical infrastructure

-Within a data center, admins must manage and maintain several key components to achieve optimum storage system performance.
+Within a data center or other storage facility, admins must manage and maintain several key components to achieve optimum storage system performance.

 Data storage technology infrastructure

-Storage servers connect storage devices to storage users and help plan, organize and manage storage resources.
-Storage can be on fixed disks, RAID equipment, solid-state disk storage, remote cloud-based storage and many other devices.
+Storage servers connect storage devices to users and help plan, organize and manage resources.
+Storage can be on fixed HDDs, SSDs, RAID arrays, NAS and remote cloud-based storage.

 Capacity management